unik-name/help-unikname/docs/3-unikname-connect/howto-get-unikname-trust-certificate-organization.md

 <hseparator/>

 ## Step 1.
-Create a new crypto account for your organization
+Create a new crypto account

-First you need to create a cryptoaccount with the CLI.
-This one will be the cryptoaccount of your organization.
+First you need to create a cryptoaccount with the CLI. **This one will be the cryptoaccount of your organization**, not your own.

 You should've already done it for your individual @unikname, so the process is the same.